 General

-The recommendations of this document request SANA to modify the registries described below.
-New assignments in these registries, in conformance with the modifications identified, will be shown at the SANA registry Web site: http://sanaregistry.org.
+The recommendations of this document request SANA to modify and/or create the registries as indicated below.
+The values in these registries, in conformance with the considerationsidentified here, will be shown at the SANA registry Web site: http://sanaregistry.org.
 Therefore, the reader shall look at the SANA Web site for all the assignments contained in these registries.

 NOTE: At the time of publication of this recommendation, CCSDS registration policy is undergoing review and update.
 Readers should note that a corrigendum to this recommendation with regard to registering the information listed in this section may be pending.